 The Company has determined that as of the acquisition date the fair value of the options to acquire an additional 39% interest in Atex is immaterial and accordingly no portion of the consideration paid has been attributed to these options.

-Pursuant to IFRS 3, the Company records the intangible asset and liability at them fair value on date of acquisition.
-Details of the net assets acquired, and the non-controlling interests are as follows:
+Pursuant to IFRS 3, the Company records the intangible asset and liability at their fair value on date of acquisition.
+Details of the net assets acquired, and the non-controlling interests are as follows (Euros in thousands):